randomuser234-g/s2disasm/readme.txt

 the clone sonic's palette can look off

 the clone sonic copies current frame rather than at the time of the action, desync in action vs animation

+S3 prototype flight minus carrying sonic, this includes most quirks and downsides like infinite flight but can't hit badniks

+insta shield uses super sonic graphic looks broken when used in 2P

 original description: